kehantan/labbook/docs/protein/purification.rst

 #.
 Transfer the sonicated suspension into a new 50 mL centrifuge tube.
 #.
 Centrifuge.
 8000 rpm, 4 :math:`^{\circ}`\ C, 15 mins.

 Protein purification
 --------------------

 Continue after the centrifuge from last section.
+This step is the actual protein purification step.

 **Preparation of Ni-NTA resin**